mcbookshelf/bookshelf/docs/modules/move.md

 ### How It Works?

-Upon collision, you have the freedom to update both the velocity score that will be used in the next tick `@s bs.vel.[x,y,z]` and the remaining velocity `$move.vel_remaining.[x,y,z] bs.data`.
+Upon collision, you have the freedom to update both the velocity score that will be used in the next tick `@s bs.vel.[x,y,z]` and the remaining velocity `$move.vel.[x,y,z] bs.lambda`.
 Since the module will attempt to continue moving based on the remaining velocity, it's crucial to avoid introducing a race condition.

 ```{admonition} Velocity Scaling
 :class: warning